RationalAsh/biorobotics-lab-nus/content/project-pages/lower-limb-rehabilitation/index.md

         3. Zhong, Bin, et al. "A Cable-driven Exoskeleton with Personalized Assistance Improves the Gait Metrics of People in Subacute Stroke."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering (2023).
         4. Qian, Yuepeng, et al. "Toward improving actuation transparency and safety of a hip exoskeleton with a novel nonlinear series elastic actuator."
 IEEE/ASME Transactions on Mechatronics 28.1 (2022): 417-428.
         5. Qian, Yuepeng, Haoyong Yu, and Chenglong Fu.
 "Adaptive oscillator-based assistive torque control for gait asymmetry correction with a nSEA-driven hip exoskeleton."
 IEEE Transactions on Neural Systems and Rehabilitation Engineering 30 (2022): 2906-2915.
+        6. Qian, Yuepeng, et al. "Predictive Locomotion Mode Recognition and Accurate Gait Phase Estimation for Hip Exoskeleton on Various Terrains," in IEEE Robotics and Automation Letters 7.3 (2022): 6439-6446.
 ---